jronallo/iiif-workshop-new/content/content-search-api/query-interface.md

 ---
+title: Content Search Query Interface
-title: "Query Interface"
+menuTitle: "Query Interface"
 date: 2018-04-15T17:30:27-04:00
 weight: 30
 ---

-# Content Search Query Interface

 We've previously seen what needs to be added to a manifest to enable search inside.
 On this page we'll cover how the client forms a query using the information from the manifest.